mjvar/mjvar.github.io/work.md

 ## The State of the Art in Visualization Literacy
 ##### **Matthew Varona**, Karen Bonilla, Maryam Hedayati, Alark Joshi, Matthew Kay, Lane Harrison, Carolina Nobre
 ##### *[(preprint)](https://arxiv.org/abs/2509.01018)*
 A systematic review of visualization literacy spanning 374 papers.
-We analyze advancements across 5 categories of literacy research and 4 key competency themes that define the field.
+We analyze advancements across 5 categories of literacy research and propose 4 key competency themes that define the field.

 ## Theory is Shapes
 ##### **Matthew Varona**, Maryam Hedayati, Matthew Kay, Carolina Nobre
 ##### *alt.vis workshop at IEEE VIS 2025 [(arxiv)](https://arxiv.org/abs/2510.01382)*
-A satirical treatise arguing that theory is, in fact, shapes.
-We do a little serious analysis then present ideas like "The BLT Theory of Visualization Consumption".
+A satirical treatise about "theory figures".
+We present ideas like "The BLT Theory of Visualization Consumption" to argue that theory is, in fact, shapes.

 # teaching
 - TA for CSC2537 Information Visualization graduate course (Fall 2025)